norouzy/Trading-Api/README.md

 # trading view
 Django rest-framework App

-it's an api for trading like tarding view
+it's an api for trading websites like tarding view

 [postman link to know how work with apis](https://www.getpostman.com/collections/b664690060c634638fe5)